austinkeller/dev-vm/README.md

  available on the host.
 This also copies in a public key that would need to be replaced with a key for which you have access to the corresponding private key.

+### Future Directions

+Moving as much functionality as possible to an Ansible script would give me (1) a chance to learn an important DevOps tool and (2) allow me to effortlessly provision a comfortable development environment not just locally, but on any remote provider.